-An oligarchy is when a few businesses, families, or individuals rule a country.
+An oligarchy is a power structure that allows a few businesses, families, or individuals to rule a country.
 Their power flows through their relationships with each other.
-It can coexist with a democracy, theocracy, or kingdom.
-Here's a list of the countries that have the most evidence of being oligarchies, and why.
+An oligarchy can coexist with democracy, theocracy, or a kingdom.
+Their wealth and connections allow them to influence public policy behind the scenes.

 - They engaged in a proxy war against Iran in Yemen.
 They hinted they might send forces into Syria to combat Russia's presence.

 - They allowed oil prices to fall below the Organization of the Petroleum Exporting Countries' $70 floor.
 They wanted to put U.S. shale oil producers out of business.
 They also want to prevent arch-enemy Iran from profiting from the nuclear peace treaty.

 - They cracked down on dissidents to prevent further ISIS terrorism.

 This team upset the oligarchy.
 The successor to King Salman was Crown Prince Mohammed bin Nayef.
 In 2017, the king replaced him with MBS as Crown Prince and successor to the throne.

 An oligarchy of Islamic clerics, relatives, and business associates runs the country.
 They took power after the demise of Ayatollah Ruhollah Khomeini.
 He led the 1979 revolution that ousted Shah Pahlavi.